hkuedl/Facade_PV/README.md

 _2.4 Fig_input_data_

 It includes all the required data to generate Figures in the main text and the supplementary of the manuscript, and the corresponding codes are in ```#Codes/Figures```.

+## Data output

+The results of the work are presented in our developed website [link](https://city-photovoltaics.com/).

+The results are presented in ~2km*2km grid cells of all studied cities.
+They include the evaluated power generations, capacities, and carbon mitigation potential of facade and rooftop PVs, and include the deployment capacities of facade and rooftop PVs during 2030-2050, with a 5-year interval.

 ## Codes
 ### Reproduction